apache/nuttx/configs/freedom-k64f/README.txt

   nsh:
   ---
-    Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables both the serial and telnet NSH interfaces.
+    Configures the NuttShell (nsh) located at apps/examples/nsh using a serial console on UART3.
-    Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).

     NOTES: